Skip to main content

 Many to ManyMultiple relationships between entities

-Editing your ontology
+Editing your data layer

-Ontology editing interface with chat
+Data Layer editing interface with chat

 Quick edits